napi-bindings/node-api-stub/README.md

 ## Introduction

-This repository contains the stub for Node-API used to avoid linker error on buildingvnative addon for Node.js using programming languages different from C and C++.
+This repository contains the stub for Node-API used to avoid linker error on building native addon for Node.js using programming languages different from C and C++.

 ## Building